Resafa: Muslim conquest to 13th century

-Recent history
+Civil War, 2011-2017

 In the Syrian Civil War, the town was occupied by ISIS, before being liberated by Government forces on 19 June 2017 during the Southern Raqqa Offensive.

 Ecclesiastical history

 Sergiopolis's first bishop was appointed shortly after 431 by John of Antioch, in spite of the opposition of the Metropolitan of Hierapolis Bambyce, on whom that church had till then depended.
 Later, Marianus attended a Council of Antioch.

 Sergiopolis obtained the title of metropolis from Emperor Anastasius I. With five suffragan sees, it figures in the Notitia episcopatuum of Antioch in the sixth century.
 A bishop named Sergius or George was an envoy of Justinian to the Lakhmids around 524.
 At the fifth general council (Second Council of Constantinople) in 553, Abraham signed as metropolitan.
 The favors of Anastasius obtained for the city the name of Anastasiopolis, which it still retained at the beginning of the seventh century.
 Bishop Candidus, at the time of the Sassanian Persian siege of the city by Khosrau I (in 543), ransomed 1,200 captives for two hundred pounds of gold, and, in 1093, Metropolitan Simeon restored the great Basilica ("Échos d'Orient", III, 238); which attests to the continuing existence of Christianity in Rasafa.